oxide-one/buildimg/README.md

 # buildimg
-Image building configuration for oxide-one
+Image building configuration and IPXE for oxide-one